×

 DAYS 6-9: Chilean Patagonia Photo Tour

-During the next three days, we’ll have the flexibility to shoot in different locations across Torres del Paine National Park during the best light according to the weather forecast, which we will check daily.
+During the next four days, we’ll have the flexibility to shoot in different locations across Torres del Paine National Park during the best light according to the weather forecast, which we will check daily.
 We’ll access our photo spots via small drives and short walks.

 There are endless possibilities to shoot here: beautiful reflections of Los Cuernos, Laguna Amarga, Laguna Azul, the Dead Forest, turquoise lakes, waterfalls, many panoramic views of the mountains, colorful autumn foliage, and even seascapes.